Wins Parking

 Arrival Timing and Travel Planning

 For morning flights during ski season, plan to arrive at Eagle County Airport at least 90 minutes before departure.
 EGE is a small regional airport with a single terminal building, but TSA security lines can build up quickly during morning rush periods when multiple flights depart within a short window — particularly between 7:00 AM and 10:00 AM on Saturdays and Sundays, which are the primary ski-trip changeover days.
-If you are parking at the terminal lot, add an extra 15 to 20 minutes to find a space — during peak days, this buffer can make the difference between making your flight and missing it entirely.
-Monthly permit holders at Wins Parking can drive directly to their reserved space at 60 Spring Creek Road without circling the terminal lot for availability, saving valuable time on the busiest travel mornings of the year.
+Without a reserved space, add an extra 15 to 20 minutes to find parking — during peak days, this buffer can make the difference between making your flight and missing it entirely.
+Monthly permit holders at Wins Parking drive directly to their reserved space at 60 Spring Creek Road, saving valuable time on the busiest travel mornings of the year.
 The drive from Vail to EGE takes approximately 25 to 30 minutes via Interstate 70 in normal conditions, passing through the towns of Minturn, Eagle, and Gypsum along the way.
 During active winter storms, the same drive can take 45 to 60 minutes or longer due to reduced speeds on Vail Pass, chain law enforcement, and occasional highway closures through the I-70 corridor.
 Always check CDOT road conditions before departing your hotel or home, keep your gas tank at least half full during winter months, carry tire chains or ensure you have adequate snow tires, and pack winter emergency supplies including blankets, water, snacks, and a phone charger in your vehicle.

 Long-Term Parking at EGEAspen Airport Closing

-During peak ski season, the EGE terminal parking lot fills to capacity — sometimes before sunrise on the busiest travel days.
-If you arrive at Eagle County Airport and find no available spaces in the terminal lot, your immediate options include requesting a rideshare such as Uber or Lyft to take you from a nearby parking area to the terminal, calling a local taxi service for a short ride to the departures entrance, or having a travel companion drop you off at the terminal curb while they return your vehicle to another location.
+During peak ski season, unreserved parking near Eagle County Airport fills to capacity — sometimes before sunrise on the busiest travel days.
+If you arrive without a reserved space, your immediate options include requesting a rideshare such as Uber or Lyft from a nearby parking area to the terminal, calling a local taxi for a short ride to the departures entrance, or having a travel companion drop you at the curb while they return your vehicle elsewhere.
 However, rideshare availability in Gypsum and the surrounding Eagle County area can be limited, especially during early morning hours before 7:00 AM when many drivers have not yet started their shifts.
 Wait times of 20 to 30 minutes or longer are common during peak travel mornings, which can jeopardize tight flight schedules.
-The most reliable long-term solution for frequent EGE travelers is to secure a monthly parking permit at Wins Parking, located at 60 Spring Creek Road in Gypsum — under two minutes from the terminal by car.
-Monthly permit holders always have a guaranteed reserved space in a professionally managed facility, regardless of terminal lot conditions, holiday demand, or seasonal surges.
-At $235 per month, a monthly permit is cheaper than daily terminal parking for anyone using EGE more than 8 days per month, and it permanently eliminates the stress and risk of arriving to a full terminal lot on the morning of an important flight.
+The most reliable solution for frequent EGE travelers is to secure a monthly parking permit at Wins Parking, located at 60 Spring Creek Road in Gypsum — under two minutes from the airport by car.
+Monthly permit holders always have a guaranteed reserved space in a professionally managed facility, regardless of holiday demand or seasonal surges.
+Starting at $255 per month — about $7 a day — a monthly permit makes sense for anyone using EGE more than a handful of days a month, and it permanently eliminates the stress and risk of arriving to a full lot on the morning of an important flight.

 Packing and Preparation Tips for EGE Travel